Bake Play Smile

 Are these suitable for school lunchboxes?

-Yep - they're nut-free and dairy-free.
-Just pack them cold (or frozen) so they stay firm.
+Yep, they're nut-free and dairy-free.
+Just pack them cold or frozen so they hold together until snack time.

-Rice Bubbles are a pantry staple in our house!
-Here's some fun ways to use them in kid-friendly recipes:
+Rice bubbles are a pantry staple in our house.
+Here's some other fun ways to use them up:

 • rectangular snack bars with chocolate chips stacked on top of each other on a white plate